Skip to the main content.

 Spend analysis is the process of collecting, classifying, and analyzing spend data to identify patterns, trends, and opportunities for improvement.
 It’s all about understanding where your organization spends money and then using those insights to make more informed, strategic decisions.

 Spend analysis software is any automation tool or software solution that helps you conduct spend analysis quicker, more effectively or repeatedly aided by purpose-built technology.
-At Art of Procurement we track over 25 different spend analysis software providers from emerging best-of-breed tools to full-suite solutions for large enterprise organizations.
+At Art of Procurement we track over 25 different procurement analytics software providers from emerging best-of-breed tools to full-suite solutions for large enterprise organizations.

 The need for automated spend analytics

-In the past, spend analysis was primarily done manually using spreadsheets.
+In the past, spend analysis was primarily done manually using spreadsheets or spend cubes.
 It involved painstakingly gathering, organizing, and analyzing data from various sources.
 The downside of this manual approach was that spend analysis was often done as an infrequent and resource-heavy exercise.

 Many spend analysis tools use advanced data analytics methods involving data extraction, enrichment, and classification.
 The advantage of these consistent and scalable methods is that spend analysis can be done faster, more scalably, and repeatedly.
 Spend analytics is the adaptation of data analytics to meet the needs of procurement.